cheind/rmds/README.md

 - {MDS::GSLInterface} - Connects the GNU Scientific Library to RMDS.
 - {MDS::LinalgInterface} - Connects LAPACK and BLAS via Linalg to RMDS.

+## Installation

+RMDS is available as gem and as git repository.
+To install RMDS using Ruby gems invoke

+    > gem install rmds

+or clone the git repository

+    > git clone git://github.com/cheind/rmds.git

+If you like to contribute, drop note at christoph.heindl@gmail.com

 ## Examples

 The following successfully calculates a two dimensional Cartesian embedding for a given distance matrix.